Putting Instruction: Yes or No?

 For example - What is my putter doing during my stroke to cause the ball to go a certain way?
 Errors don't arrive on the scene for no apparent reason.
 They can be caused through a gradual breakdown of your stroke or a lack of attention to the task at hand.

-It is a strange phenomenon in golf that the higher the handicap a golfer has, the more willing he or she is to instruct others on how to play.
+It is a strange phenomenon in golf that the higher the handicap golfers has, the more willing they are to instruct others on how to play.
 As the saying goes you should beware of 'Greeks bearing Gifts', in this case golfers dispensing tips.

 A Word of Caution is that you should regard all Putting Instruction as a possible solution to a Putting fault, and not just blindly accept it as the truth.